Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 # MOF Adsorbate Initializer (MAI)
-Python code to initialize the position of adsorbates on MOFs for high-throughput DFT screening
+Python code to initialize the position of adsorbates on MOFs for high-throughput DFT screening workflows

 ## Setup
 1. MAI requires Python 3.x.
 If you do not already have Python installed, the easiest option is to download the [Anaconda](https://www.anaconda.com/download/) distribution.